Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS)

 The environmental significance of the area

-The environmental significance of the Great Barrier Reef and Torres Strait region is nationally and internationally renowned and is reflected by the following measures adopted to protect the region:
+The Great Barrier Reef and Torres Strait region is nationally and internationally renowned.

 - 1975: Declaration of the Great Barrier Reef Marine Park by the Australian Government

 - 1981: Listing of the Great Barrier Reef World Heritage Area by UNESCO

 - 1983: Designation of the Capricorn and Bunker Groups of Islands as an Area to be Avoided by the IMO

 - 1990: Declaration of the Great Barrier Reef as a Particularly Sensitive Sea Area by the IMO allowing Australia to introduce associated protective measures

 - 2005: Declaration of Torres Strait as a Particularly Sensitive Sea Area by the IMO.

 The size of the area

 REEFVTS is the largest VTS in the world in terms of area.

 There are narrow fairways and areas of converging traffic which, while not heavy by some standards, represents a wide range of ship types and flag states, carrying a variety of cargoes, including potentially dangerous and polluting materials.

 Who operates REEFVTS?

 REEFVTS is operated under joint Australian and Queensland Government arrangements between the Australian Maritime Safety Authority (AMSA) and Maritime Safety Queensland (MSQ).

 What does REEFVTS do?

-- interacting with individual ships to provide information such as reports on the position, identity and intentions of other traffic, weather, hazards and other factors that may influence the ship's transit.
+- interacting with individual ships to provide information such as reports on the position, identity and intentions of other traffic, weather, hazards and other factors.

 Why was REEFVTS Introduced?

 On 3 April 2010, the bulk carrier Shen Neng 1 ran aground on Douglas Shoal in the Great Barrier Reef.

 What is the link between REEFREP and REEFVTS?

-This information, together with the monitoring and surveillance systems used by REEFVTS, assists with the proactive monitoring of a ship’s transit through the Great Barrier Reef and Torres Strait.
+This information, together with the monitoring and surveillance systems used by REEFVTS, helps proactively monitor a ship’s transit through the Great Barrier Reef and Torres Strait.